-Psychology Practicum Externs must be enrolled in a Ph.D., Psy.D., or Ed.D. program accredited by the American Psychological Association and must be in their third, fourth, or fifth year of graduate studies.
+Psychology Practicum Externs must be enrolled in a Ph.D., Psy.D, or Ed.D. program accredited by the American Psychological Association and must be in their third, fourth, or fifth year of graduate studies.
 Neuropsychology Practicum Externs must have completed or be concurrently enrolled in neuropsychology coursework by the practicum's start date.

-Pre-Master's Social Work, Marriage and Family Therapy and Counseling Interns must be matriculated at an accredited academic institution and in their second year of training.
-Social Work Interns should be enrolled in a graduate program accredited by the Council on Social Work Education (CSWE) and should be following a clinical practice specialization.
+Pre-Master's Clinical Social Work, Marriage and Family Therapy and Counseling Interns must be matriculated at an accredited academic institution and in their second year of studies.
+Clinical Social Work Interns must be enrolled in a graduate program accredited by the Council on Social Work Education (CSWE).